mromphf/website/src/pages/jordan-village.md

 “How’s your job hunt?”
 Joe asked.
 “There are some fellows at the church who could use a handy guy like you.
 I could pass on your resume if you like.”

-“Oh, uh… Nah.
+“Oh, uh...
+Nah.
 Thanks, Joe.
 Leg’s still a bit stiff.
 Don’t want to rush, you know?
 Might reinjure it.”

 Lee emerged empty-handed.